 I have also found that rather than thinking about what to say I can often communicate more appropriately and more directly by looking within myself for a mindful response.

-The dynamics of mindful listening differ from "normal" listening in several important respects:
+The dynamics of active listening differ from "normal" listening in several important respects:

 Let me share briefly how this works in my meditation group.

 There will usually be a brief period of silence in which people just calm themselves and their minds and get centred.
 An easy way of achieving this is focus on the in breath and the out breath for 5 or 10 mins.

 Then a passage from a book will be read, or a short talk or presentation listened to in silence and without interruption.

 Then what we call deep mindful listening is practised.
 The group sits in silence until someone feels they have something to say or share - this may or may not be triggered by the passage read or presentation.

 This is NOT about what someone's head tells them to say - but about something that [for want of a better expression] their heart tells them to say - or that just feel intuitively that they want to say or share.